vim96/auditd-logwatcher/readme.md

 ## **NOTE:**
-## DO NOT DELETE THE PYTHON CODES AFTER THE INSTALLATION, THEY ARE USED BY SYSTEMD SERVICES
+## DO NOT DELETE THE PYTHON CODES AFTER THE INSTALLATION, THEY ARE USED BY SYSTEMD auditd-logwatch systemd service

 ### If you want to store the codes in certain directory, please do that before running `deployment.sh`
 #